28 Apr Make The Offering

 Make the offering.

-One of the strangest and most meaningful experiences of my life occurred when I going through Rolfing (ten brilliant sessions of deep-tissue bodywork) in my early 20’s.
+One of the strangest and most meaningful experiences of my life occurred when I went through Rolfing (ten brilliant sessions of deep-tissue bodywork) in my early 20’s.
 The fifth session works on the stomach area, and I was anticipating (= dreading) the release of buried sadness.
 Instead, there was a dam burst of love, which poured out of me during the session and afterward.
 I realized it was love, not sadness, that I had bottled up in childhood – and what I now needed to give and express.

 We can hold back our contributions to the world, including love, just as much as we can muzzle or repress sorrow or anger.
 But contribution needs to flow; it stagnates and gets stinky if it doesn’t.
 Thwarted contribution is the source of much unhappiness.
 For example, the wound of loneliness and heartache is about not having others to give to as much as not having others to get from.
 And one of the major issues with adolescence in technological cultures is that there are few opportunities for teenagers to make a real difference, to matter and feel a sense of earned worth.